digital-asset/daml/docs/source/json-api/production-setup.rst

 `Logstash Logback Encoder <https://github.com/logstash/logstash-logback-encoder/blob/logstash-logback-encoder-6.3/README.md>`__.

 Logged events should carry information about the request being served by the *HTTP-JSON API* server.
+This includes the details of the commands being submitted, the endpoints being hit and response received highlighting details of failures if any.
 When using a traditional logging target (e.g. standard output or rotating files) this information will be part of the log description.
 Using a logging target compatible with the Logstash Logback Encoder allows to have rich logs with structured information about the event being logged.

+The default log encoder used is the plaintext one for traditional logging targets.